BozhinovDancho/PostmanDemo/README.md

 - Download the environment and collection .json files to you workstation.
 - Open Postman application.
-- Import the collection .json file in Collections.
-- Import the environment .json file in Collections.
+- Import the environment .json and collection .json files.
 - Go to Environments and enter values for 'user', 'repo' and 'token' variables.